 But let’s be honest — teaching kids math isn’t easy.
 It can be hard to know where to start, what resources to use, and how to keep your child engaged.

 Don’t worry, we’re here to help.
-This ultimate guide will give you everything you need to teach your kids math, from tips and tricks to the best resources and games (including math apps like HOMER).
+This ultimate guide will give you everything you need to teach your kids math, from tips and tricks to the best resources and games (including math apps like Mathpid).
 By the end of this guide, you’ll be a math teaching pro!

 Why Is It Important To Learn Math?